Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Conclusion and Wrap-Up

-After Spicer and the May 1, 2026 M21-1 update, VA must recognize that a service-connected disability can matter when it causes, worsens, delays treatment for, prevents treatment for, or blocks improvement of another condition.
+After Spicer and the May 1, 2026 M21-1 update, VA must recognize that a service-connected disability can matter even when it did not directly cause another condition from scratch.

 But the claim still needs evidence.